 Growing Prevalence of Stem Cell Tourism

-To summarize Dr. Buford’s valuable point, intravenously delivered stem cells are limited to childhood blood cancers within the United States.
-Anything outside this scope requires a clinical trial pathway.
+Currently, intravenously delivered stem cells are limited to blood cancers within the United States.
+Anything outside this scope requires the stem cell therapeutic to proceed through a formal clinical trial pathway.

 For this reason, several providers of stem cell infusions, such as Okyanos, GIOSTAR, and the Stem Cell Institute offer these treatments at off-shore locations outside the U.S. where the regulatory environment provides different oversight of stem cell treatments.